 Prior to working at IFAW, she worked with several companies in the Netherlands, including Readers Digest, Kluwer Academic Publishers and Reed Elsevier Seminars.
 Erica Waasdorp has a Marketing degree from Limburg Business College in the Netherlands as well as a degree in Public Relations (from the Dutch Public Relations Association NGPR) and Advertising from the International Advertising Association (IAA).
 Besides English, Erica Waasdorp speaks four other languages: Dutch, German, French and Spanish.

-In addition, Erica sits on the Board of the Philanthropy Partners of the Cape and Islands (formerly Planned Giving Council of Cape Cod).
+Most recently Erica served on the Board and Education Committee of the Philanthropy Partners of the Cape and Islands (formerly Planned Giving Council of Cape Cod).
 She is recognized in the National Association of Professional Women and Biltmore Who’s Who.
 Finally, Erica Waasdorp was Co-Chair for Philanthropy Day on Cape Cod 2007, 2008 and co-chaired the 2007 DMA Nonprofit Federation Conference in Washington DC.
 She served on the Planning Committee for Philanthropy Day on Cape Cod, the DMA Nonprofit Federation in Washington DC, the Bridge Conference in Washington DC 2009 and 2010 and the National Catholic Development Conference in 2013.

 Erica Waasdorp published her first book in the Fall of 2012: Monthly giving.
-The Sleeping Giant, now available as paperbook and e-book.
-In May 2015, she co-authored the DonorPerfect Monthly Giving Starter Kit, followed by the Monthly Giving Marketing Kit early 2016, and she is currently working on her next book, called Monthly Giving Made Easy.
-She is also the US Ambassador to the IFC Congress, Noordwijk, the Netherlands.
+The Sleeping Giant, available as paperbook and e-book.
+In May 2015, she co-authored the DonorPerfect Monthly Giving Starter Kit, followed by the Monthly Giving Marketing Kit early 2016.
+She created the Monthly Donor Road Map, e-books Top 7 Questions on Monthly Giving and the Monthly Donor Retention Play Book and she is currently working on her next book.
+For 5 years she served as the US Ambassador to the IFC Congress, Noordwijk, the Netherlands.

 Sue McGarry has worked in the non-profit sector since the late 1980’s, developing specific success in project management, marketing, public relations, grant writing and fundraising sectors.
 Sue held a senior management position at Junior Achievement of Eastern MA, located in Boston, and managed marketing and fundraising activities as director of development for Old Colony Hospice, based in Stoughton.